mcamacho97/MVC-Project/README.md

 # MVC-Project
-Master-Detail Workflow Apps with EF, MVC, Identity and Modals Personal Project when I learn how to implement this technology
+Personal Project when I learn how to implement Master-Detail Workflow Apps with EF, MVC, Identity and Modals